jason-kerney/blog/_drafts/2023-06-02-consent-at-scale.md

 ## Consent at Scale

 Is really about consent and not really about scale.
+You need to focus on the individuals that are being effected.
+You can only gain meaningful consent from individuals, not from groups.

+Lastly, thinking of people as groups rather then individuals can lead to "othering" which will remove your chances to get meaningful consent for any change.

+## Call to Action

+When thinking about large a future scale change, focus on individuals not groups.
+Learn from those individuals that do not give concent for the change.